 The Cooperative Fish Tagging Project provides valuable information on the population dynamics, distribution, migration, and behaviour of marine fish.
 Sharks and rays, in particular, are often poorly studied and threatened by overfishing, habitat loss, and climate change.
 The data collected by the CFTP can help to improve the understanding and management of these animals, and to support their conservation and sustainable use.
 The Cooperative Fish Tagging Project also promotes the awareness and involvement of the public, especially the fishing community, in the conservation of marine fish, and encourages the adoption of best practices, such as catch-and-release, selective fishing, and minimal handling.

 The Shark Research Unit is a shark and marine research and conservation institute driven by a passionate team of shark experts.
 They have a headquarters in Mossel Bay, but also work out of Aliwal Shoal in KZN.
-Their core purpose is to conduct and support original shark research, conservation and education programs through strategic partnerships with marine scientists, postgraduate students, ecotourism operators and academic institutes.
+Their core purpose is to conduct and support original shark research, conservation, and education programs through strategic partnerships with marine scientists, postgraduate students, ecotourism operators, and academic institutes.

 Reach out to us to book either a deep sea fishing trip, or an educational trip.
 Relish a fun and ethical fishing experience, while also contributing to shark conservation

-Copyright © 2024 Salt Life Fishing Charters
+Copyright © 2025 Salt Life Charters